This is by far the most common question in the minds of end-users.

-At this stage you are looking to develop an understanding of where the customer fits on the SSL product map.
-Remember that inexpensive domain validated certificates have a place in personal sites and internets, but also remember that small- and mid-sized business really should be using an organization or extended validated certificate.
+At this stage, you are looking to develop an understanding of where the customer fits on the SSL product map.
+Remember that inexpensive domain validated certificates have a place in personal sites and internets, but also remember that small- and mid-sized businesses really should be using an organization or extended validated certificate.

 Suggest: offer the right SSL certificate for their needs.